pangeo-data/pangeo-cloud-federation/deployments/ocean/image/README.md

 ## Logging in

-Authentication is based on your ORCID via Globus.
+Authentication is based on your ORCID ID via Globus.

 ## Getting Help

 - Mailing list: general questions about this resource or Pangeo
 - Gitter: live chat with other users of the cluster
-- Github: report bugs and other technical problems with the cluster.
+- [Github Issues](https://github.com/pangeo-data/pangeo-cloud-federation/issues): report bugs and other technical problems with the cluster.
 (Note: for questions and bug reports related to specific python packages like xarray, your should go directly to that package's github repository.)

 ## Datasets